olimorris/hledger-forecast/README.md

 > **Note**: Marking a transaction for tracking will ensure that it is only written into the forecast if it isn't found

 Sometimes it can be useful to track and monitor forecasted transactions to ensure that they are accounted for in any financial projections.
 If they are present, then these should be discarded from your forecast as this will create a double count against your actuals.
-However, if they can't be found amongst your actuals then they should be carried forward into a future period to ensure accurate recording.
+However, if they can't be found then they should be carried forward into a future period to ensure accurate recording.

 To mark transactions as available for tracking you may use the `track` option in your config file: